-After a six-year battle, 2019 will see the Pharmacist Defence Association (PDA) take on Boots head to head.
+After a six-year battle, 2019 will see the Pharmacist Defence Association (PDA) take on Boots head to head1.
 There’s no shortage of bad press for Boots.
-In 2016, they were accused of abusing the Medicines Use Reviews (MUR) remuneration package from the NHS by forcing pharmacists to sign fraudulent forms.
-Then in 2018, they were under fire again for not staffing pharmacies appropriately and the high dispensing error rates.
-The companies own managers at the time admitted that the low staffing level was dangerous after three patients died as a result of staffing problems within the company.
-A BBC report found that some Boots pharmacists were “at breaking point”.
+In 2016, they were accused of abusing the Medicines Use Reviews (MUR) remuneration package from the NHS by pressuring pharmacists to carry out inappropriate reviews2.
+Then in 2018, they were under fire again for not staffing pharmacies appropriately3.
+The companies own managers at the time admitted that the low staffing level was dangerous after three patients died as a result of staffing problems within the company3.
+A BBC report found that some Boots pharmacists were “at breaking point”3.

 Why did the PDA choose to challenge Boots?